leondz/garak/docs/source/contributing.generator.rst

                 os.environ[self.ENV_VAR] = self.api_key
             self.replicate = importlib.import_module("replicate")

-The configuration machinery will handle populating ``self.api_key``, and will override our local copy of the environment if we get a copy of ``api_key`` from somewhere else (e.g. a YAML config).
+The configuration machinery will handle populating ``self.api_key``.
+Here the code overrides the local environment variable encase we obtained ``api_key`` from somewhere else (e.g. a YAML config).
 We'll also import a copy of the ``replicate`` module in this instance, for local access.
 This is done because a garak run can involve multiple generator instances.

 .. code-block:: python